April 2024 – March 2025 Published April 2026

 Gender Pay and Bonus Gap

-The proportion of male employees receiving a bonus is 3.11% and the proportion of female employees receiving a bonus is 2.87%.
-30 bonuses were paid in the year and these bonuses are earned and calculated based on KPIs set by role, making them fair and transparent.
-At first glance, the bonus gap figures appear to show an unusual differential, however the majority of the highest bonuses were paid to Home Managers, of which there are two male and eight female Home Managers which explains the reason for this large gap.
+The proportion of employees receiving a bonus is very similar with 1.12% of male employees receiving a bonus and 2.2% of female employees receiving a bonus. .25 bonuses were paid in the year and all bonuses were earned and calculated based on KPIs set by each role, making them fair and transparent.
+All but one of bonuses were paid to employees occupying management positions, regardless of their gender which shows that everybody has an equal opportunity to earn a bonus.

 The proportion of male and female employees across all quartiles of our workforce is relatively evenly split with: